owtf/http-request-translator/README.rst

                             Sends the request and searches for the required regex in the response (i.e regex match)
-      --interactive, -i     Interactive mode: read raw HTTP request from keyboard, hit enter when ready.Type ':q!' to exit from the interactive mode.
+      --interactive, -i     Interactive mode: read raw HTTP request from keyboard, hit enter when ready.
+Type 'Ctrl+D' or 'Ctrl+C'to exit from the interactive mode.
       --data DATA, -d DATA  Add the data that you want to send along with the header
       --request REQUEST, -r REQUEST